evansiroky/timezone-boundary-builder/README.md

 To maintain consistency with the timezone database, this project will only create a new release after the timezone database creates a new release.
 If there are no new timezones created or deleted in a timezone database release, then this project will only create a release if there have been changes performed to the boundary definitions of an existing zone within this project.

+### Timezone Data in OpenStreetMap

+Within OpenStreetMap there exist a lot of data about timezone boundaries.
+A lot of the timezone boundaries exist by piggy-backing on top of existing administrative boundary relations, however some timezone boundaries have their own dedicated relations.
+Some of these relations are pulled in verbatim by this project.

+Shortly after this project began in the year 2017, there was controversy on the [OpenStreetMap mailing list](https://lists.openstreetmap.org/pipermail/tagging/2017-March/031453.html) about whether timezone relations should exist in OpenStreetMap.
+Since then, the timezone relations in OpenStreetMap have remained and improved in quality.
+Also, recently the [OpenStreetMap wiki page Key:timezone](https://wiki.openstreetmap.org/wiki/Key:timezone) was updated to include great instructions on how to map timezone boundaries.

+Given this stability, improvement in quality, and documentation, it is the intent of this project to rely more heavily on the timezone data from OpenStreetMap.
+In future releases, more boundaries will have their definitions come directly from overpass searches for timezone key/value pairs in OpenStreetMap.
+This project will continue to quality-control the resulting worldwide data prior to releasing.

 ## Lookup Libraries

 A few common languages already have libraries with an API that can be used to lookup the timezone name at a particular GPS coordinate.
 Here are some libraries that use the data produced by timezone-boundary-builder: